Disney ParksPlanningUpdates

 Disney’s 5 FREE Transportation Options You Need to Know

-Walt Disney World has five major transportation options for Guests to use as they travel around the four Disney Parks, Disney Springs, and Disney Resorts.
-Knowing these options and how to use them during your trip will make it much smoother.
+Walt Disney World offers five major transportation options to travel across the four Disney Parks, Disney Springs, and Disney Resort hotels.
+Understanding how these options work can make your vacation smoother and stress-free.

 Buses